andreacfromtheapp/freesound-credits/docs/CONTRIBUTING.md

 From within GitHub, opening a new Pull Request will present you with a [template](.github/PULL_REQUEST_TEMPLATE/pull_request_template.md).
-Please try to do your best at filling out the details, but feel free to skip parts if ain\'t sure what to put.
+Please try to do your best at filling out the details, but feel free to skip parts if ain't sure what to put.

 ### Discuss and update

 You will probably get feedback or requests for changes to your Pull Request.
 Commonly, a big part of the submission process.
-Don\'t discourage!
+Don't discourage!
 Some contributors may sign off on the Pull Request right away, others may have more detailed comments or feedback.
 This is a necessary part of the process in order to appraise whether the changes subsist correct and necessary.